 5. Plan an appropriate course of CBT-I treatment based on individualized case conceptualization.

-7. Identify types of insomnia and the symptoms associated with such sleep disturbance.
+7. Discriminate between subtypes of insomnia and the symptoms associated with such sleep disturbance.

 8. Communicate basic sleep principles and sleep hygiene to patient using psychoeducation.